Using Risk Data to Find the True North of your Risk Management Process

 Over time, more sophisticated transportation and modern communication enabled businesses to expand in scope and terrain.
 The geographic, cultural and operational elements of business broadened, lengthened and deepened.
 Pieces of paper became data.
 Neighborhoods became continents.
 Relationships became networks.
 Transactions became processes.
 Opportunity shifted and grew in scope—at times burgeoning on the horizon—and at times lying deep beneath the surface.

-As the nature of doing business increased in scope and possibility, so too did the nature of risk.
+As the nature of doing business increased in scope and possibility, so too did the nature of business risk.

-The modern, interconnected business world demands a modern vision of what risk means.
-We know that risk is not what it once was—a manageable series of responses based largely on a limited set of possibilities predicated on the past.
-We also know that the risk of today is future-oriented, dynamic, global, real-time—as full of the nebulous and strange as a science fiction novel.
+The modern, interconnected business world demands a modern vision of what business risk means.
+We know that business risk is not what it once was—a manageable series of responses based largely on a limited set of possibilities predicated on the past.
+We also know that the business risk of today is future-oriented, dynamic, global, real-time—as full of the nebulous and strange as a science fiction novel.
 It has the potential to reap windfalls for corporate growth or deliver stunting reputational blows to brands in milliseconds.
 So, how should the modern enterprise look at risk?

 Modern risk management demands top-tier attention.
 The dizzying pace of complexity, immediate ramifications of reputational threats and the correlation between risk management and bottom-line performance are all reasons for executives, and finance in particular, to give the concept of business risk new attention.
 “Today, there’s a growing recognition that risk management needs to be a part of a comprehensive strategic plan in which the risks that could prevent the organization from achieving its objectives are identified and addressed,” says PwC.
 The CFO’s perspective on company performance, data, technology and security all uniquely qualify finance to oversee the modern facets of risk management.